exyi/diplomka/diplomka/text/A-axA-makingof.md

 Then I realized, I already have half of the software done, with Github Copilot enabled.
 With the **Avoid** option greyed out, I might as well try all other models and maybe learn something from it. -->

-Github Copilot had probably the largest impact on this work, although it didn't write a single word in this PDF.
+Github Copilot had probably the largest impact on this work, although it did not write a single word in this PDF.
 It is a service developed by Github, owned by Microsoft, and it is a code autocompletion tool, based on OpenAI's LLMs.
 I did not utilize the "Copilot chat" feature.